iobroker-community-adapters/ioBroker.worx/docs/en/README.md

     -   `wednesday.borderCut`: With or without bordercut (Change value without delay) (changeable)
     -   `wednesday.startTime`: Starttime hh:mm (0-23/0-59) e.g. 09:00 (Change value without delay) (changeable)
     -   `wednesday.workTime`: Working time in minutes (180 min = 3h) e.g. 30 = Endzeit 09:30 (Change value without delay) (changeable)
-    -   `calJson_sendto`: If all datapoints are set, then press button to send (with a 1,1 second delay).
+    -   `calJson_sendto`: If all States are set, then press button to send (with a 1,1 second delay).
 The mower will now mow for 30 minutes (changeable)
     -   `calJson_tosend`: This data is sent to Mqtt (Both mowing schedule/is set automatically).
 You can also create this JSON yourself. (changeable)
     -   `calendar.calJson`: Array for the weekly mowing plan.
 You can also create this ARRAY yourself. (mowing schedule 1/is set automatically - for wire only) (changeable)
     -   `calendar.calJson2`: Array for the weekly mowing plan.
 You can also create this ARRAY yourself. (mowing schedule 2/is set automatically - for wire only) (changeable)